Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Januari 2025 00.23.55 UTC
+- WIB: Selasa, 7 Januari 2025 01.33.18 UTC
-- WITA: Selasa, 7 Januari 2025 01.23.55 UTC
+- WITA: Selasa, 7 Januari 2025 02.33.18 UTC
-- WIT: Selasa, 7 Januari 2025 02.23.55 UTC
+- WIT: Selasa, 7 Januari 2025 03.33.18 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: technology
+Kategori: inspirational